moritzstadler/acvi-med/README.md

 > We recommend starting your first import with one of the **annotated** sample files provided in this repository like ```demo_data/HG001_GIAB_annotated_downsampled.vcf```

-After successfully importing the file you can click 'Synchronize Datasets' in the Admin page to immediately view the newly imported sample.
+After successfully importing the file you can change to your browser, click 'Synchronize Datasets' in the Admin page to immediately view the newly imported sample.
 Synchronization of datasets is also performed automatically each night.
+You can now create a study for your sample and allow different users to access it.

 The importer should now import your file and will terminate upon completion.
 This may take some time depending on the size of your VCF file.
 The file is traversed a total of two times.